Banking in South Africa: Commercial banking

 Commercial banking in the country is dominated by the "big five" banks: Standard Bank, FNB, Absa, Nedbank, and Capitec.
 As of March 2020, they control nearly 90% of the sector's total assets.

 Other major, established South African commercial banks include Investec (an exclusively private bank).

-More recent entrants into the banking market include digital-only TymeBank, Bank Zero, and Discovery Bank.
+More recent entrants into the banking market include digital-only GoTyme Bank, Bank Zero, Discovery Bank, and OM Bank.

-FNB is the country's largest bank by market capitalization, at almost R500 billion.
-Meanwhile, Standard Bank has the highest revenue and headline earnings.
-Capitec has the highest Return on equity at 29% - significantly higher than its main competitors.

-The total market capitalization of the big five banks amounts to R1.53 trillion.